easton-s/encrypted-live-chat/README.md

 # encrypted-live-chat
-Websocket based livechat with PGP key encryption and no database to store logs
+Websocket based livechat with PGP key encryption and no message logging

+## To do features
+ - settings menu
+ - ease of use features
+    - removing contacts
+ - mobile optimization